focolab/minimo/README.md

 > Raw data and metadata are inseparably linked.
 This is the central principle of minimo.

 However, raw data are typically LARGE and not a great fit for most database implementations.
-Metadata, on the other hand, are typically small but benefits greatly from structure and semantics to allow efficient search and selection.
+Metadata, on the other hand, are typically small but benefit greatly from structure and semantics to allow efficient search and selection.

 minimo is a lightweight web app that facilitates storage of experimental data (e.g. microscope video files) and associated metadata (e.g. apparatus used for recording or treatment applied to recorded subject).
-It is designed to handle large data types and support both local and cloud storage.
-It takes advantage of current  modern architecture patterns.
+It takes advantage of current modern architecture patterns, handles large data types, and supports both local and cloud storage.

 App components are: